 What do I do with my shoulder blades?

 The shoulder blades (scapulae) are the place that I start.
-The reason I start here is because moving the scapulae starts to create changes through the rest of the arm, but more importantly, the change comes from the larger and stronger muscles.
+I start here because moving the scapulae creates changes through the rest of the arm.
+But more importantly, the change comes from the larger and stronger muscles.
 The core of the shoulder girdle I was referring to before is the serratus anterior muscle.
-For me, it’s the part of the psoas of the upper body that represents and creates strength and stability.
-Therefore, when we move with this muscle in mind we are coming from larger, stronger muscles first and then fine tuning with the smaller muscles of the shoulder joint.
+For me, it’s the part of the psoas of the upper body that creates strength and stability.
+Therefore, when we move with this muscle in mind we come from larger, stronger muscles first.
+Then we fine-tune with the smaller muscles of the shoulder joint.

 I recommend using the serratus anterior to draw the shoulder blades around the side of the body.
 This is another way of saying draw the shoulder blades down your back.
 Well, sort of.
 Because serratus anterior is also an upward rotator of the scapula, when you engage it to pull your shoulders wider, you are also doing upward rotation of the scapula.
-This is naturally going to make the part of your shoulder blade at the top of the scapula, called the superior angle, drop down and away from the ears.
+This naturally makes the part of your shoulder blade at the top of the scapula, called the superior angle, drop down and away from your ears.

 That’s not to say that you can’t just draw the scapulae down your back (depression).
 Your scapulae also do elevation and depression.
-When you only pull them down your back, you are essentially isolating the depression part of the movement and not necessarily engaging this important stabilizer of the scapula.
+When you only pull them down your back, you essentially isolate the depression part of the movement and don’t necessarily engage this important stabilizer of the scapula.
 I like the mix of the two.
 Why?
-Well as we talked about, way back in Sun Salutations Part 4 and Part 5, we use the serratus for so many other postures where we are putting our body weight onto our hands.
+Well as we talked about, way back in Sun Salutations Part 4 and Part 5, we use the serratus for so many other postures when we put our body weight onto our hands.
 It’s worth it to make the connection to that muscle here when you’re not completely upside down or trying to do some type of arm balance.